DukiDokii/DukiDokii/README.md

-- 👋 Hi, I’m @DukiDokii
+- 👋 Hi, I’m @DukiDokii.
-- 👀 I’m interested in ai
+- 👀 I’m interested in AI.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python!
-- ❗ Currently not looking to collaborate.
+- ❗ Currently NOT looking to collaborate.
-- 📫 How to reach me @dukidokii on discord.
+- 📫 @dukidokii on discord.